-The complaint
+The complaint:

-- 3.1 The author claims that his attorney did not represent him adequately and that, as a result, his trial was unfair.
-3/He states that he had wanted to admit the crime and defend himself by invoking legitimate self-defence on account of three full years of provocation that preceded the crime in which the deceased and his family had, among other things, beaten his daughter.
+3.1 The author claims that his attorney did not represent him adequately and that, as a result, his trial was unfair.2 He states that he had wanted to admit the crime and defend himself by invoking legitimate self-defence on account of three full years of provocation that preceded the crime in which the deceased and his family had, among other things, beaten his daughter.
 He points out that, by pleading guilty to manslaughter at the preliminary hearing, he had already admitted the crime but that at the trial his attorney "took him off the scene" by basing the defence on alibi.
-He complains that his attorney never challenged the absence of forensic evidence before the High Court, that he did not verify what his wife had previously said to the police, and that he did not raise any objections against the absence of the photographer (who had taken pictures of the locus in quo).
-4/ The author further complains that his attorney simply abandoned the appeal, as he did not argue any grounds of appeal on his behalf.
-5/ In this context, the author adds that despite this, "he (the attorney) still had the guts to tell the chief Justice that I am already in prison and if he (the chief Justice) could give me a five years prison term because my case was really one of provocation." - 3.2 Counsel, in his reply dated 25 September 1991 to a request for clarifications from the Committee's Special Rapporteur for New Communications, submits that there are several factors in the author's case which give reason to believe that he did not receive a fair trial.
+He complains that his attorney never challenged the absence of forensic evidence before the High Court, that he did not verify what his wife had previously said to the police, and that he did not raise any objections against the absence of the photographer (who had taken pictures of the locus in quo).3 The author further complains that his attorney simply abandoned the appeal, as he did not argue any grounds of appeal on his behalf.4 In this context, the author adds that despite this, "he (the attorney) still had the guts to tell the chief Justice that I am already in prison and if he (the chief Justice) could give me a five years prison term because my case was really one of provocation."

+3.2 Counsel submits that there are several factors in the author's case which give reason to believe that he did not receive a fair trial.
 With regard to the absence of scientific evidence at the trial, counsel concedes that it is open for the defence to comment on the absence of such evidence in order to undermine the prosecution case, but that the defence would normally not demand that it be produced.
-The absence of scientific or other evidence was however of particular importance in the author's case, since the prosecution's case rested entirely upon the identification of the author by the deceased's son and wife in conditions of partial darkness and when one of those witnesses (namely the wife of the deceased) had poor eyesight and was not wearing her glasses.
+The absence of scientific or other evidence was however of particular importance in the author's case, since the prosecution's case rested entirely upon the identification of the author by the deceased's son and wife in conditions of partial darkness and when one of those witnesses (namely the wife of the deceased) had poor evesight and was not wearing her glasses.
 Furthermore, given the witnesses' close relationship to the deceased and the history of bad relations between the two families, there was ample reason to question the reliability of the witnesses.
 Counsel further submits that in these circumstances the judge ought to have warned the jury to be cautious.
 Instead, the judge said: "I do not think [...] that you would have any difficulty in the identification of the people involved."
 According to counsel, this amounted to a misdirection which resulted in an unfair trial.

-In this context, reference is made to the petition for special leave to appeal to the Judicial Committee of the Privy Council, which was based on the issue of identification. - 3.3 Counsel further points out that crucial witnesses in the case, like B., J. and S.P., were not called to court to testify, and that there was a delay of more than three years between the author's arrest and the trial.
+3.3 Counsel further points out that crucial witnesses in the case, like B., J. and S.P., were not called to court to testify, and that there was a delay of more than three years between the author's arrest and the trial.
 He submits that such a delay is particularly undesirable in cases in which identification by witnesses is the main issue.
 The above is said to amount to violations of article 14 of the Covenant.

-The State party's information and observations
+The State party's observations on admissibility: